eforce21/letsencrypt-nginx-proxy/README.md

 By default this proxy will attempt to obtain a certificate for all containers that have a VIRTUAL_HOST environment variable.
 If you don't want SSL support for a certain container you can add a label to prevent certificate generation: `letsencrypt.nocert`.
 The value you assign is not checked right now.
 Only the existence of the label is enough to exclude for certificate generation.
 That's how it would look like with a run command: `docker run -tid --label letsencrypt.nocert=true -e VIRTUAL_HOST=<your_domain> ubuntu`

 #### Opt In to Certificate Generation
 Alternatively, you can configure the proxy to never generate a certificate for a container unless it defines a label to request certificate generation.
 To do this you will need to start the container with the environment variable LETSENCRYPT_OPT_IN.
-THe run command would look like this:
+The run command would look like this:

   `docker run -d --name nginx-proxy -v /var/run/docker.sock:/tmp/docker.sock:ro -e LETSENCRYPT_EMAIL=<your_email@domain.de> -e LETSENCRYPT_OPT_IN=true --restart=always eforce21/letsencrypt-nginx-proxy`